 However, annual training is just the minimum: you’re free to train as often as you’d like to improve adherence, and you should do so to ensure that PHI compliance remains top of mind among your workforce.
 HIPAA also requires you to retrain your team if there’s a major change to the Act, so keep your ear to the ground for legislative updates.

-Situational PHI Compliance is the Key to PHI Compliance
+AI-Powered PHI Security Intelligence is the Key to PHI Compliance

 Every healthcare organization needs to take PHI compliance seriously so they can minimize the risk of breaches and cyberattacks that can hinder patient safety and lead to HIPAA violations.
 While these six best practices will help you achieve PHI compliance, you can’t protect PHI if you aren’t aware it exists.
 And with the ever-expanding security perimeter for today’s healthcare organizations, gaining visibility into PHI is crucial.

-Tausight’s Situational ePHI Awareness solution offers continuous validation of cyber preparedness through 24/7 telemetry and reporting on PHI activity.
+Tausight’s AI-powered ePHI security intelligence solution offers continuous validation of cyber preparedness through 24/7 telemetry and reporting on PHI activity.
 Tausight detects and monitors PHI as it’s created, stored, accessed, moved, and copied across all endpoints throughout the healthcare continuum.
 Contact Tausight today to learn how you can gain visibility into PHI throughout your healthcare ecosystem and ensure PHI compliance.